SOFR

 Another difference is the tenor of the rates.

-LIBOR is available in a variety of tenors ranging from overnight to 12 months, while SOFR is only available as an overnight rate.
+LIBOR was available in a variety of tenors ranging from overnight to 12 months, while SOFR was first only available as an overnight rate because extending to 1-month, 3-month, etc.

-Overall, the transition from LIBOR to SOFR is a significant change for the financial industry.
+Overall, the transition from LIBOR to SOFR was a significant change for the financial industry.

 While SOFR is seen as a more reliable and transparent benchmark, the transition will require significant effort and resources for market participants to adapt to the new rate.